Applying for a Dog

 Anyone who can demonstrate a real need for and intent to use the services of an assistance dog can qualify.
 We have no upper or lower age limits, but applicants must demonstrate sufficient maturity and decision-making ability to manage a dog independently and ensure its quality of life.
 Therapy or service dogs for young children must be under the stewardship of a responsible adult.

 We make placements primarily in the Pacific Northwest, but nationwide placement may be considered when follow-up care for the dog can be assured.
-However, a significant amount of travel to our facility during the application and training phases is required.

 We do not charge our clients for their service dogs, but we do ask that they contribute to our work in whatever way they can.
 The cost of acquiring, training and placing an assistance dog and providing follow-up support to our clients is about $25,000 per dog.
 That takes into account food, vet bills, staff time and the cost of dogs who must be career changed because they don’t work out for our program.